jonathantsang/strava-year-recap-but-free/README.md

 - ✔️ get Oauth website example
 - ✔️ output (basic) data on frontend
 - [ ] finish parsing/analytics to get the stats needed
-- [ ] make basic ui elements to mimic it
+- ✔️ make basic ui elements to mimic it
-- [ ] mock up page designs
+- ✔️ mock up page designs
 - [ ] find a way to screenshot the data and save as an image
+- ✔️ figure out hosting
-- [ ] figure out hosting and a domain
+- [ ] host on domain
 - [ ] cache results in a database so we don't do the call every time

 Resources: